Ellzud/foundry-cards/README.md

 ## Introduction

-This module has been developped with the following midset :
+This module has been developped with the following mindset :

 > You don't need to edit your card deck inside the game.
 Once set, you only need to have easy acces to your cards and the related decks and discard piles.